whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 ### 10.2 Response Time

 - We commit to responding within 48 hours
-- For data deletion requests: 30 business days
+- For data deletion requests: Immediate (just uninstall the extension)

 ## 11. Applicable Laws